OUTREACH

 “We know that people cannot just ‘pull themselves up by their bootstraps’.
 This is our way of encouraging our community to better understand our neighbors and foster broad participation in community solutions.”

--Alan Solano, John T. Vucurevich Foundation President and CEO
+-Alan Solano, Former John T. Vucurevich Foundation President and CEO